coenvweb/coenv-unit-sites-wordpress/wp-content/plugins/custom-post-widget/readme.txt

 Creating and supporting this plugin takes up a lot of my free time, therefore I would highly appreciate it if you could take a couple of minutes to [write a review](http://wordpress.org/support/view/plugin-reviews/custom-post-widget).
 This will help other WordPress users to start using this plugin and keep me motivated to maintain and support it.
 Also, if you have a twitter, Facebook or Google+ account, it would be fantastic if you could share the link to this plugin!

 == Changelog ==

+= 2.9 =
+Removed the admin notice, added donation link to plugin overview page.
+Shortcodes are now displayed on the content block edit screen, thanks to [Remkus](https://forsite.media/) for suggesting this feature.

 = 2.8.5 =
 Fix for minor compatibility issue when using the Slider Revolution plugin